nithinaakash/summarizer/README.md

-This project provides a text summarizer application that leverages a Flask backend with a BART model for text summarization and a Next.js frontend for user interaction.
+This project provides a text summarizer application that leverages a Flask backend with a BART/RAG model for text summarization and a Next.js frontend for user interaction.

 ## Getting Started